Jerome-Maurin/vmdb2-wrapper/README.md

 but in case you don't want to change the yaml files and you don't mind having `qemu-user-static` & `binfmt-support` on your system,
 `qemu-debootstrap` will also work for native builds with almost no overhead.

-# Potential issues with old cache

-If you face any issue when running the built image, try removing the corresponding cache file `RELEASE_ARCH_rootfs.tbz` and rebuilding the image.
+# FAQ

+## Why must the build be run as root ?
+For the time being it is easier to be root for the abilities to create /dev/loops and mount/unmount them.<br>
+An alternative could be available later.

-# HOW-TO add the support for a new board :
+## How to add the support for a new board ?

 FIXME<br>
 Is the card supported by flash kernel ?<br>